 Let me guess.
 You feel like you really need to de-stress.

-2020 has been unreal, and almost unbelievably trying—far different than any year you’ve led through before.
+this season has been unreal, and almost unbelievably trying—far different than any season you’ve led through before.

 Every leader I talk to is tired.
 Well, more than just tired.
 Stressed.
 Deeply stressed.

 There’s a fatigue that comes with crisis that’s a little hard to describe.

 The adrenaline that got you through the first month gave way to the sustained drone of decision after decision, assault after assault, and disappointment after disappointment.

 So you’ve lived for your week-long break.
 I get it.

 Everybody has.There's a fatigue that comes with crisis that's a little hard to describe.
 Click To Tweet